Adrianchin/AWS_SSA-03/README.md

 5) The unique key encrypted with the S3 root key and the plain text key is thrown away
 6) The object and the encrypted key are now stored side-by-side

-#### Server-Side Encryption with KMS Keys Stored in AWS Key Management Service (SSE-KMS)
+#### Server-Side Encryption with KMS Keys Stored in AWS Key Management Service (SSE-KMS) - More strict security
 - AWS KMS manages the keys.
+KMS Keys provide Customer control and Rotation control if required.
 - You can use customer supplied KMS keys for this, or AWS generated KMS keys
 - To access encryption, you need access to both KMS and S3.
 This provides role separation by KMS
 - S3 manages encryption